RaviTambade/SDM/UserStory.md

 * 3:User realizes that they forgot the credentials
 * 4:User realizes that they do not have an account, and wants to create one now

-### Rules-Driven Stories
+### 2.Rules-Driven Stories
 There are also stories where the focus needs to be on the business rules.
 The user actions do not have much relevance within the scope of the story (there could be related stories where the user action is in focus).
 <img src="/images/UserStories/3_ruleDrivenUS.webp" />

-For example: “As a customer searching for a product, I need to be presented the most appropriate choices, so that I am likely to find what I am looking for.”
+<p> <b>As a customer searching for a product, I need to be presented the most appropriate choices, so that I am likely to find what I am looking for.</b></p>
 This story is about the business rules to be built to support search.
 There would be other stories to cover the user behavior around using the ‘search’ function.

-Thus, the acceptance criteria for this story would look like:
+Acceptance criteria:
 -1) For finding the products that match the search criteria, use the following attributes in the order listed below.
 * Product name
 * Product variation name
 * Product short description
 * Product long description
 * Product reviews
 -2) For finding the categories that match the search criteria, use the following attributes in the order listed below.
 * Category name
 * Category short description
 3) Both full and partial match should be attempted.
 4) For a partial match, at least 3 characters should match.
 5) Ignore all standard stop words while attempting a match.
 6) Use synonyms to find a match.
 Refer to <link> for the list of synonyms.
 7) A minimum of 3 characters needs to be entered to find a match.

-### Content-Driven Stories
+### 3.Content-Driven Stories
 These are stories that revolve around content generation and display.
 <img src="/images/UserStories/4_contentdrivenus.webp" />
 The content-driven stories are a hybrid between behavior-driven and rules-driven stories.
 They do have a behavior aspect, but the rules behind the content generation/display are often more complex than the user behavior itself.